 Gear and What to Bring: Since the trail is rocky and uneven in places, hiking shoes with sturdy soles and supportive ankles are recommended.

 - Dress in layers because the weather can change quickly on the upper loop in Cavell Meadows.

 - Hiking poles can help take some strain off the knees during the descent.

 - Bring water and some snacks or a lunch to enjoy at one the viewpoints.

 Trail Map: Here is a map of the Mt.
 Edith Cavell Trails.

-You may also enjoy these other trails in Jasper:
+You may also enjoy these other things to do in Jasper National Park: